microsoft/MixedReality-SceneUnderstanding-Samples/README.md

 # Microsoft.MixedReality.SceneUnderstanding.Samples - UnitySample
 A Unity-based sample application that showcases Scene Understanding on HoloLens 2.
 When this sample is deployed on a HoloLens, it will show the virtual representation of your real environment.
 When this sample is deployed on a PC, it will load a serialized scene (included under Resources\SerializedScenesForPCPath) and display it.
 A help menu is presented on launch, which provides information about all the input commands available in the application.
-To learn more about Scene Understanding, please visit this link: https://docs.microsoft.com/en-us/windows/mixed-reality/scene-understanding
+To learn more about Scene Understanding, please visit this link: https://docs.microsoft.com/en-us/windows/mixed-reality/scene-understanding.
-To learn more about Scene Understanding SDK, please visit this link: https://docs.microsoft.com/en-us/windows/mixed-reality/scene-understanding-sdk
+To learn more about Scene Understanding SDK, please visit this link: https://docs.microsoft.com/en-us/windows/mixed-reality/scene-understanding-sdk.

 # Prerequisites
 Unity 2018.4.12.* or greater.
-Visual Studio 2017 or 2019 with Universal Windows Platform components Windows SDK version 10.0.18362.0 or greater.
+Visual Studio 2017 or 2019 with Universal Windows Platform components.
+Windows SDK version 10.0.18362.0 or greater.

 # Running on HoloLens 2
 To run this sample on the HoloLens 2, please follow the instructions below: